christophpickl/allfit/README.md

 * !!!
 BUG: when skip through date, period-indicator grows horizontally!
 * !!! choose location (AMS, ...) at startup (store in DB; later on can be preferences window)
-* ! disable workout meta fetching (move syncer all in pre-syncer!)
-* ! totally remove workout images (they are not worth it; almost always same as partner anyway)
+* !! totally remove workout images (they are not worth it; almost always same as partner anyway)
 * pimp release script: macos zip, shadowjar zip => https://github.com/libgdx/packr

 ### High Prio